Geodesic completeness, curvature singularities and infinite tidal forces: Tidal forces near a wormhole

+We first analyze the case $\delta_1<\delta_c$, where, as previously discussed, the particle can reach the throat when $\delta_1<\delta_c$.
+The tidal acceleration near the throat is given by

-In the case where $\delta_1>\delta_c$, we have shown that a particle with finite energy cannot approach arbitrarily close to the singularity $r=r_c$.
+Clearly, the tidal acceleration associated with separation direction \eq{Wworm} diverges as $r\to r_c$.
+In the case $\delta_1>\delta_c$, we have shown that the particle with finite energy cannot approach arbitrarily close to the throat.
 Consequently, its tidal acceleration remains finite for any deviation vector.

+An interesting result obtained in \cite{Olmo:2016fuc}\cite{Olmo:2015dba} is that, despite the divergence of the tidal acceleration, the proper distance between two adjacent geodesics is always finite near the singularity.
+The authors also show that a scalar field propagating in this background is well-behaved everywhere.
+These results indicate that the curvature singularity may not be so destructive for extended bodies approaching it.